Buckinghamshire SEN Conference June 13th 2017

 During three days in late January a Swedish delegation visited Buckinghamshire in the UK.
 It was the first meeting between the Swedish and British partners in the project GAMES.

 During the meeting the timeline and activities were set and the work of contructing a framework for the evaluation process began.
-On the second day the delegation visited Stoney Dean School and spent the day with Thomas and Neil and many of the students.
+On the second day the delegation visited Stony Dean School and spent the day with Thomas and Neil and many of the students.
 In addition of a tour of the School they got the chance to participate in three ICT lesson, focused on editing, e-safety and the game Kodu.
 The swedish visitors also got to meet the schools pet dog; Tutes.
 His job was to be a calming friend for the students.
-The Stony Dean School had a lot of creating going on; cooking, crafting, exploring etc. It was the perfect start to the project and the delegation left Stoney Dean with a lot of inspiration.
+The Stony Dean School had a lot of creating going on; cooking, crafting, exploring etc. It was the perfect start to the project and the delegation left Stony Dean with a lot of inspiration.

 The next project meeting will be in May.
 This time the UK partners will visit Sweden and Lexby School in Partille, just outside Gothenburg.